Search FAQs

 But both of these solutions are unsafe, directly leading to the spread of deadly diseases.
 Wells that aren’t dug correctly can be extremely dangerous to people’s health, and human waste in the open can spread disease and contaminate the water table.

-Constructing safe wells and toilets requires more specialist knowledge than communities are likely to have.
-So our local partners work with them to build simple, effective long-term solutions, and teach the skills to maintain them, too.
+Constructing safe, sustainable water systems and decent toilets requires more specialist knowledge than communities are likely to have.
+So our local partners work with them to build simple, effective long-term solutions, and share the skills to maintain them, too.

 They are also unreliable, drying up or running out.
 This means needing to find a new source, which could be many miles away.
 A community cannot move every time this happens.